MenopauseEstrogen; Hormone replacement therapy

 - The liver

 - The urinary tract

-Progesterone, the other major female hormone, is necessary for thickening and preparing the uterine lining for the fertilized egg.
+Progesterone, the other major female hormone, is necessary for preparing the uterine lining for the fertilized egg.

 Hormonal Changes in Menopause